-For starters, one of the most notable benefits of using infographics stems from the fact that humans like them.
+For starters, one of the most notable benefits of creating and using infographics stems from the fact that humans like them.
 When it comes to learning, attention and knowledge retention everyone knows it’s more exciting to look at images and graphics rather than plain text.

 As visual creatures, our brains take a special liking to visual content because it’s easier to digest.
 Scientific research shows the brain is apter to remember much more information when it’s learned through visual content.
 In fact, people process images 90,000 times faster than we do plain text and respond 40% better.